mhyee/mhyee.com/content/fydp.md

 Fourth-Year Design Project
 ==========================

-_The views expressed on this page and on my blog are my own; I do not speak on behalf of my group._

 The fourth-year design project (FYDP) is a mandatory three-course sequence in the [software engineering][softeng] program at the [University of Waterloo][uw].
 It spans twenty months, and is to be completed in groups of four undergraduate students.

-My group is working under the supervision of Professor [Derek Rayside][rayside] to optimize the [guided improvement algorithm][gia], which is used to solve exact, discrete, multi-objective optimization problems.
+My group (Joseph Hong, Chris Kleynhans, Atulan Zaman, and myself) is working under the supervision of Professor [Derek Rayside][rayside] to optimize the [guided improvement algorithm][gia], which is used to solve exact, discrete, multi-objective optimization problems.

 I have a series of blog posts explaining the background for our project, as well as describing the work we have been doing.